Anthony Carter (American football): Professional career

+USFL

 Upon graduating from college, Anthony Carter chose to play in the upstart USFL, rather than in the NFL.
 The league employed a territorial draft, aimed at sending players to teams whose fans were already familiar with them.
 Because of this unique system, the Michigan Panthers were allowed to select Carter prior to the league's traditional draft.

 1983 was Carter's first season with the Panthers and one of his most successful as a professional.
-Although the team started 1-4, they finished the regular season 12-6 and went on to defeat the Philadelphia Stars to win the first USFL championship.
+Although the team started 1–4, they finished the regular season 12-6 and went on to defeat the Philadelphia Stars to win the first USFL championship.
 With his team behind late in the fourth quarter, he scored the game-winning touchdown on a 48-yard pass from Bobby Hebert.
 He finished the game with nine receptions for 179 yards.
 For the season, he gained 1,081 yards on 60 catches, nine of them touchdowns.

 Carter's 1984 season was cut short after only six games when his arm was broken in a game against the San Antonio Gunslingers.
 Before the 1985 season the Panthers merged with the Oakland Invaders.
-In his last USFL season, he led his team in receiving yards (1,323), receptions (70), and receiving touchdowns (14).
+In his last USFL season, he led his team in receiving yards (1,323), receptions (70), and receiving touchdowns (14) and was named 2nd Team All-USFL and made the Sporting News' All-USFL team.